Blake-Madden/OleanderStemmingLibrary/readme.md

 C++ library for stemming words down to their roots.

-Stemming is useful for Natural Language Processing systems.
+Stemming is useful for Natural Language Processing and Information Retrieval systems.
 The first step in an NLP system is to strip words down to their roots.
-Afterwards, these roots can be combined, tabulated, categorized, etc. Stemming provides this first step for NLP.
+Afterwards, these roots can be combined, tabulated, categorized, etc.

+For example, a stemmer can trim words such as *connection*, *connections*, *connective*, *connected*, and *connecting* down to the word *connect*.
+From there, the frequency counts of these words can be tabulated to determine how many times words related to *connect* exist in the corpus.

 Features
 =============================

-- Based on the Porter/Snowball stemming family of algorithms
+- Based on the [Porter/Snowball](https://snowballstem.org/) stemming family of algorithms
+- Case insensitive
 - Header-only library
-- Case insensitive
 - Includes Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Portuguese, Russian, Spanish, and Swedish

 Example